There are Things to Know Before Making a Will Legal in Singapore

 After the Will Has Been Executed

-You should refrain from telling other about what your will contains since it is very private.
+You should refrain from telling others about what your will contains since it is very private.
 Notwithstanding, make sure that your executor knows about the existence of your will.
 Once it has been executed, you can give a copy to your lawyer of your legal will to have a copy kept for you.

 It is also necessary for you to give information about the will information to the Wills Registry because they give assistance with probation access.
-Depositing information about the will to the Wills Registry is executed online and needs your SingPass log in details.
+Depositing information about the will to the Wills Registry is executed online and needs your SingPass login details.
 The information that the Wills Registry may include:

-- The details of who is making the will
+- The details of who is making the will.

-- Date of the will
+- Date of the will.

-- Information about where they held the will
+- Information about where they held the will.

 How is the Will Executed?

 The executor executes the will.
 Although, the executor has the right to refuse to do it.
-Therefore, when you are drafting a will, you should consult whomever you want to appoint as the executor before obtaining their consent.
+Therefore, if you are drafting a will, you should consult whomever you want to appoint as the executor before obtaining their consent.